Standing out from the crowd: some basic tips

 Firstly, don’t be false.
 Authenticity is foundational in the trust relationship after all.

-But if you choose to support a cause and use it to promote your business, be sincere.
+But if you do choose to support a cause and use it to promote your business, be sincere.
 Determine a cause that will resonate with, and will help establish a stronger emotional connection with, your customers.
-It doesn’t need to be a huge global issue.
-You may simply choose to support the local school and education programmes.
-Or provide meals for children who need help.
-It just has to be something you care about and that your customers will resonate with.

-It’s a fantastic opportunity to show your brand’s personality, your humanity, and show that you care about something that is important to you and to them.
 Consumers love brands with a bigger ‘reason for being’.
 But never take that connection for granted and don’t waste it.
-It has to be worked at and you have to truly believe in the cause or they will quickly see it as a fake promotional tool.
+It has to be worked at, and you have to truly believe in the cause or they will quickly see it as a fake promotional tool.

-According to an Edelman survey, “two-thirds (64 percent) of consumers around the world said that they would buy from a brand (or conversely boycott it) solely because of its position on a social or political issue”.
+According to an Edelman survey, two-thirds (64 percent) of consumers around the world said that they would buy from a brand (or conversely boycott it) solely because of its “position on a social or political issue”.
 So, think long and hard about supporting a contentious issue that could divide your target market.

 Your goal is to make your brand shine – not alienate yourself from a large percentage of your audience.
 But if you feel strongly enough about it then those that agree with you will only feel more inclined to give you their business and a smaller, dedicated client base has been proven to be a very effective business model.
 It’s the reason people niche after all.